psreed/centos8migrate/README.md

 ### Note: Update CentOS 8 First

-Testing of these tasks was performed with the latest release of CentOS 8 Only.
+Testing of these tasks was performed with the latest updates of `CentOS 8` that are available as of EOL.
-For this reason, I suggest starting with the `toCentOSVault` task and updating to the most recent packages possible (`yum udpate -y`) before running the other migration tasks.
+For this reason, I suggest starting with the `toCentOSVault` task for all `CentOS 8` systems to update to that point before migration.

 ## PQL Query to identify all `CentOS 8` (excluding CentOSSteam) hosts in your environment